One To One - Book Review - People Development Magazine

 I can only imagine this book will make the reader a better leader.
 Sure, you may tell yourself that a lot of it is common sense and that you can figure it out on your own.
 If you don’t do it for yourself, do it for your people.

-I’m sure I may be preaching to the choir here, but I would like to emphasize one more point: once we hire someone, it’s our responsibility to give them purpose.
+I’m sure I may be preaching to the choir here, but I would like to emphasise one more point: once we hire someone, it’s our responsibility to give them purpose.
 This responsibility impacts the lives of your people beyond the workplace.
 It’s far too costly to you and your organisation to have employees without purpose.
 Without purpose, we are like lost souls.

 I’ll leave you with a relevant quote from Master Choa Kok Sui: